Chinese people in Korea

 A recognizable community of Chinese people in Korea has existed since the 1880s, and are often known as Hwagyo.
 Over 90% of early Chinese migrants came from Shandong province on the east coast of China.
-These ethnic Chinese residents in Korea often held Republic of China citizenship.
-The Republic of China used to govern the entirety of China, but now only governs Taiwan and parts of Fujian.
+These ethnic Han Chinese residents in Korea often held Republic of China and Korean citizenship.
+The Republic of China used to govern the entirety of China, but now only governs Taiwan and a minor part of Fujian province.
 Due to the conflation of Republic of China citizenship with Taiwanese identity in the modern era, these ethnic Chinese people in Korea or Hwagyo are now usually referred to as "Taiwanese".
 However, in reality most Hwagyo hold little to no ties with Taiwan.

-After the People's Republic of China (PRC)'s "reform and opening up" and subsequent normalization of China–South Korea relations, a new wave of Chinese migration to South Korea has occurred.
-In 2009, more than half of the South Korea's 1.1 million foreign residents were PRC citizens; 71% of those are Joseonjok, PRC citizens of Korean ethnicity.
+After China's "reform and opening up" and subsequent normalization of China–South Korea relations, a new wave of Chinese migration to South Korea has occurred.
+In 2009, more than half of the South Korea's 1.1 million foreign residents were PRC citizens; 71% of those are Joseonjok (Chaoxianzu in Korea), PRC citizens of Korean ethnicity.
 There is also a small community of PRC citizens in North Korea.

-On July 15, 2020, a museum dedicated to the history of Chinese people in Korea (韓華歷史博物館) opened in Seoul.
-Situated on the campus of the Seoul Overseas Chinese High School in Seodaemun-gu, it showcases many artifacts documenting the history of Chinese people in Korea, dating back 150 years.
-These were mostly donated by the Korean Chinese and their descendents in South Korea.
-They tell the difficulties Chinese people face in Korea and their struggle to overcome and prosper.
+Between 2018 and 2020, the presence of Chinese (Han Chinese) workers was felt more than ethnic Korean-Chinese workers, as evidenced by the noticeable increase in conversations in Mandarin.
+In 2023, Chaoxianzu, the Korean-Chinese community in South Korea, including those with Korean nationality, numbers over 800,000, roughly half of the entire ethnic Korean population in China.
+With the increase in permanent residency and nationality acquisition, it appears that there is a trend of settling and establishing roots in South Korea.

 Terminology

-When writing in English, scholars use a number of different terms to refer to Chinese people in Korea, often derived from Sino-Korean vocabulary.
+When writing in English, scholars use a number of different terms to refer to Chinese people in Korea, derived from Sino-Korean vocabulary but use different expressions for two languages.
 One common one is hanguk hwagyo (Korean) or lühan huaqiao (Mandarin), meaning "Chinese staying in Korea".
 The Korean reading is often shortened to hwagyo (also spelled huakyo), which simply means "overseas Chinese" but in English literature typically refers specifically to the overseas Chinese of Korea.
 Other authors call them huaqiao, but this term might be used to refer to overseas Chinese in any country, not just Korea, so sometimes a qualifier is added, for example "Korean-Huaqiao".
 The terms "Chinese Korean" and "Korean Chinese" are also seen.
 However, this usage may be confused with Koreans in China, who are also referred to by both such names.